 - You can click on the eye button beside all the websites and enter your system’s password to view the passwords for the individual accounts.
 That is optional.

 - Just click on the triple dot, in line with ‘Saved Passwords’, and click on ‘Export passwords…’.

 - You will get a warning, saying, the passwords will be visible to everybody after it is exported.
 Just click on ‘Export Passwords…’ once again.

 - Now you will have to enter the username and password for your system to authenticate.
-You can even enter the pin code, or use any other authentication method depending upon your system.
-On Windows 10, you can get many options for authentication like ‘PIN’, LIVE account sign in or others.
+You can even enter the pin code, or use any other authentication method depending on your system.
+On Windows 10, you can get many options for authentication like ‘PIN’, LIVE account sign-in, or others.